 The prices in the table above are medians taken over 12 month periods, sourced by the Real Estate Institute of New Zealand.

 According to the data from REINZ, Wellington house prices have remained relatively stable over the past five years.
-The rolling 12 month median price in May 2013 for the whole of Wellington has now returned to the 2011 level of $395,000.
+The rolling 12 month median price in May 2015 for the whole of Wellington is now over $400,000.

 Return to the NZ House Prices page.